seviet/landingpage/vsphere/PCF-NSX-Cookbook.md

 - If following the Pivotal vSphere Reference Architecture, these IPs will be in the 192.168.20.0/22 address space.
 - Enter ALL the IP addresses reserved for TCP Routers into this pool.
 If you reserved more addresses than you have VMs, enter the addresses anyway and the load balancer will just ignore the missing resources as “down”.
 - Set the Port to empty (these numbers will vary) and the Monitor Port to 80
 	- Set the Algorithm to "ROUND-ROBIN"
-- Set the Monitors to "tcp-routers-monitor"
+	- Set the Monitors to "tcp-routers"

 ##### Create Pool for "diego-brains"

 - If following the Pivotal vSphere Reference Architecture, these IPs will be in the 192.168.20.0/22 address space.
 - Enter ALL the IP addresses reserved for Diego Brains into this pool.
 If you reserved more addresses than you have VMs, enter the addresses anyway and the load balancer will just ignore the missing resources as “down”.
 - Set the Port to 2222 and the Monitor Port to 2222
 	- Set the Algorithm to "ROUND-ROBIN"
-- Set the Monitors to "diego-brains-monitor"
+	- Set the Monitors to "diego-brains"

 ##### Create Pool for "ert-mysql-proxy"

 - If following the Pivotal vSphere Reference Architecture, these IPs will be in the 192.168.20.0/22 address space.
 - Enter the two IP addresses reserved for MySQL-proxy into this pool.
 - Set the Port to 3306 and the Monitor Port to 1936
 	- Set the Algorithm to "ROUND-ROBIN"
-- Set the Monitors to "ert-mysql-proxies-monitor"
+	- Set the Monitors to "ert-mysql-proxies"

 #### Create Virtual Servers